- BENGALURU

 Sumeet Doshi

-Country Manager – India, UKG Ultimate Kronos Group
+Country Manager – India, Ultimate Kronos Group

 From artificial intelligence assistants to smart data forms, ever-evolving hiring and matching platforms, AI products are transforming the way talent acquisition teams operate.
 Given than Human Intelligence (HI) guides these advances, ensuring no discrimination and zero bias during interviews, creating more-balanced interview questions is work in progress.
 This session is aimed at bringing out contrarian views on whether this is a problem at all, and if yes, how HI can be used to mitigate unconscious bias from seeping into tech-based hiring systems as well as other metrics used to monitor performance and aid career progression.